protegeproject/owl2lpg/index.md

 OWL axioms are written out using [OWL Functional-Style syntax](https://www.w3.org/TR/owl2-syntax) , similar to the OWL 2 specification.

 A Labeled Property Graph diagram consists of nodes and edges.
-A node is depicted as a rectangle with rounded corners, and an edge is depicted as either a uni-directional arrow or a bi-directional arrow.
+A node is depicted as a rectangle with rounded corners.
+An edge is depicted as either a uni-directional arrow or a bi-directional arrow.

 **Non-Terminal Node**